md861/ElliFEM/README.md

 ## Directory tree and output files
 The output files are stored in a folder named *case_default* created at runtime.
 The following files are created:
 * *logfile.txt* - This file logs the information about the problem solved such as total degrees of freedom, mesh coordinates, node and edge mappings, integration points used, etc.
-* *Plots* - Paraview plot files that contain the numerical (and analytical if available) values over the mesh for each time step.
+* *Plots* - Paraview plot files that contain the numerical (and analytical if available) solutions computed over the mesh.
 * *error_data* - If analytical solutions are given, then the normed errors in numerical solution are stored in these files.

 Towards the end of the run, the ElliFEM code collates all the output files generated and stores them inside the *case_default* directory.
 By default, at compilation, the code cleans any previous existing folder named *case_default*, including its contents, thus caution must be taken (by renaiming the *case_default* folder, or backing it up, from any previous runs)